Equipment

 Household expenses and bills

 Employees may be paid £6 per week (£26 per month) towards homeworking costs tax free provided a formal home working arrangement is in place.
-This arrangement can be permanent or allow the employee to work in the office for a particular number of days a week/month.
+This arrangement should stipulate that the employee must work from home.

 Where the employee chooses to work from home (switches between the office and home with no arrangement in place) this allowance would not be tax free as no formal arrangement is in place.